SEACrowd/.github/profile/README.md

 ### 🗃️ Task 1: Submitting Metadata for Existing Public Datasets

 You can submit detailed metadata for existing datasets through [this form](https://form.jotform.com/team/232952680898069/seacrowd-sea-datasets).
 You will provide important information such as data license, size, language and dialect, annotation method, and so on.
-The approved datasheets will show up and indexed in [SEACrowd Catalogue](https://seacrowd.github.io/seacrowd-catalogue/), which is still under construction for now.
+The approved datasheets will show up and indexed in [this sheet](https://docs.google.com/spreadsheets/d/1ibbywsC1tQ_sLPX8bUAjC-vrTrUqZgZA46W_sxWw4Ss/edit?usp=sharing).
+[SEACrowd Catalogue](https://seacrowd.github.io/seacrowd-catalogue/) is still under construction for now.

 ### 🖥️ Task 2: Building DataLoader